Christian Pander

-Christian Pander (born 28 August 1983 in Münster) is a German footballer who plays as a left back.
-He is currently a free agent, having most recently served Hannover 96 of the Bundesliga.
-He is known for his powerful left-foot free-kicks and willingness to burst up the left wing.
+Christian Pander (born 28 August 1983 in Münster) is a German former footballer who played as a left back.
+He was known for his powerful left-foot free-kicks and willingness to burst up the left wing.

 Club career

 FC Schalke 04

 Pander spent his youth career at SC Nienberge, 1.
 FC Gievenbeck, SC Greven 09 and Preußen Münster before becoming a product of the Schalke 04 youth system.
 He made his Schalke 04 debut on 19 September 2002 where he played for 17 minutes, in a 4–1 win over Gomel in the first round of the UEFA Cup and also made another appearance in the first round of the UEFA Cup the following season, in a 0–0 draw against Kamen Ingrad.